Frequently Asked Questions

 Mandatory fees are payable in addition to tuition fees for each child.
 They cover a range of enriching trips and activities, such as field trips, a ski programme and residential camps.
 In Grades 11 and 12, mandatory fees also cover the IB DP exams and IB Induction, as well as trips and university guidance.
 For full details, please consult our School Fees page.
 There are also non-mandatory fees, which are optional extras such as transport, lunch and snacks, extended care and some extra-curricular activities.

-Yes, GWAS has a full merit-based scholarship programme, with fee reductions ranging from 10% up to 100%.
+Yes, GWAS has a full merit-based scholarship programme, with fee reductions ranging from 10% upwards.
 Our scholarships are designed to help your child excel in any one of a number of disciplines.
 Full details are available on our Scholarships page.

 An Introduction Day at GWAS is an opportunity for your child to be a student for a day and experience our school first hand.
 You can find out more about Introduction Days – including how to organise a date for your child – on our Visit the School page.